 In December 1991, after several years of musical inactivity and obscurity, Bartley began coordinating and hosting singer-songwriter open-mic nights at The Cantab Lounge on Mondays.
 By 1993, those events had become so popular that the club offered him Tuesdays as well and – since there were no weekly bluegrass events around Boston at the time and his friends encouraged him to take a chance on the genre – Bartley began his still-ongoing Tuesday Night Bluegrass events, managing the shows from soup to nuts, from booking artists and providing/running the sound system to passing a hat to support appearing acts.
 A number of now-established bands have appeared on the Cantab stage for Tuesday Night Bluegrass including Crooked Still, Della Mae, The Gibson Brothers and The Steep Canyon Rangers.

 While both the open-mic and bluegrass events saw minimal attendance for the first several years – which Bartley has attributed to the venue’s former reputation as a bar-brawl joint – these days each is regularly packed to capacity.
-In 2000, crowds at Tuesday Night Bluegrass increased so dramatically following the May release of the film O Brother, Where Art Thou? – the Grammy-winning soundtrack for which was mostly bluegrass and mountain music – that the Cantab ownership added an additional bartender and opened the basement and stairwells for impromptu jam sessions.
-“It was a huge boom for us,” Bartley’s said.
+In 2000, crowds at Tuesday Night Bluegrass increased so dramatically following the May release of the film O Brother, Where Art Thou? – the Grammy-winning soundtrack (featuring Vermont native Dan Tyminski) for which was mostly bluegrass and mountain music – that the Cantab ownership added an additional bartender and opened the basement and stairwells for impromptu jam sessions.
+“It was a huge boon for us,” Bartley’s said.
 “All of a sudden, Ethan and Joel [Cohen, the film’s writers-producers-directors] made bluegrass hip!”

 Ironically, Bartley says he’s still “not a bluegrass guy” and that he’d never played a guitar in bluegrass style until starting the Cantab events.
 “I’m a fingerstyle player, and I didn’t play with a flat pick in a bluegrass style until those Tuesday nights,” he said in 2016. “[I was] really new to flatpicking bluegrass style [and] I’m sure I was looked down upon.”